AkmalFairuz/bedrockpack/README.md

 ## On The Fly Resource Pack

-This feature allows servers to download a resource pack from a GitHub repository and apply it.
+This feature allows servers to use resource packs from a GitHub repository.
+The server will monitor the repository for changes and automatically update the resource pack on the server.
+This is useful for servers that want to use a custom resource pack without having to manually upload it to the server and restarting the server.

 See [example/otf.go](example/otf.go)

 ### Features
 - UUID are automatically generated based on the pack content
 - Automatically encrypt the pack and the encryption key are generated based on the pack content
 - Automatically minify all the JSON files